 Elementa follows Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers as our primary style guide and highly recommend that authors consult it.
 The following guidelines, based on the CSE Manual, are intended to assist you in formatting references accurately and consistently.

-Elementa employees the name-year (or “Harvard”) system of in-text references, in which the author’s surname and year of publication are cited in the text of your work, enclosed in parentheses.
+Elementa employs the name-year (or “Harvard”) system of in-text references, in which the author’s surname and year of publication are cited in the text of your work, enclosed in parentheses.
 The reference list (appearing at the end of the article) should be in alphabetical order by author.
 Published works, works accepted for publication, and citable datasets should appear in the reference list.
 Mentions of unpublished work should be cited parenthetically within the main text of the article as personal communications (see Unpublished Material below).

 Anglia Ruskin University Library has produced a very useful Guide to the Harvard System of Referencing, which we encourage you to consult.